The Nuclear AMRC is a partner in a host of collaborative research and development projects, supported by UK and international funding programmes.

 - Amos – we are leading this €2.6 million, four-year collaboration between European and Canadian aerospace manufacturers and researchers, to investigate the use of additive manufacturing techniques for repair and remanufacturing.
 The project involves a range of additive technologies used by the partners, with the Nuclear AMRC focusing on wire-feed gas tungsten arc processes used in our bulk additive cell.
 Amos is supported by Horizon 2020 and Canadian funding agencies CARIC and NSERC.

-- Coroma – we are working alongside our sister centre, the AMRC with Boeing, on this €6 million, three-year project to develop intelligent robots for a range of manufacturing tasks.
+- Coroma – we are working alongside our sister centre, the AMRC, on this €6 million, three-year project to develop intelligent robots for a range of manufacturing tasks.
 Funded through Horizon 2020, the Coroma consortium includes 16 international partners from seven countries.
 We will demonstrate applications for large reactor components by combining a range of techniques on our Soraluce FX12000 machining centre.

 - Gemini+ – developing a small modular high-temperature gas reactor for industrial co-generation applications.
 The €2.5 million project is funded by Horizon 2020, with 27 partners from Europe, South Korea, Japan and the US.
 We are leading a study on modular manufacturing and construction techniques for the proposed reactor.